Orchard Turkey Burgers are the perfect burger recipe for fall. Spiked with grated apple, they're super juicy and anything but boring!

 Orchard Turkey Burgers with Brie & Caramelized Onions

-Bunless turkey burgers are spiked with juicy grated apple then topped with melty brie cheese, sweet caramelized onions, and tangy Honey Mustard Vinaigrette over lettuce and sliced apples.
-This tasted like a dish you’d order at a restaurant!
+Bunless turkey burgers spiked with juicy grated apple are sauted then topped with melty brie cheese, sweet caramelized onions, and tangy Honey Mustard Vinaigrette.
+Served over mixed greens with sliced apples, it tastes like something you’d order at a restaurant.

-Cheese and apples are absolutely dynamite together, and when you add caramelized onions into the mix it’s a total game changer.
-Turkey burgers have never tasted better.
+Cheese and apples are such a dream team and when you add caramelized onions into the mix it’s a total game changer.
+Turkey burgers have never tasted better!

 How to Make This Recipe

-Start by caramelizing onions that will sit perched on top of the turkey burgers.
+Start by caramelizing the onions that will sit atop the turkey burgers.
 You’ll need 1 jumbo sweet onion, or 2 large ones, for 4 burgers.
 Trim off the ends, cut the onion in half, discard the outer peel, then thinly slice each half.

-Next heat 1 Tablespoon extra virgin olive oil in a large pot or skillet over medium heat and add the sliced onion.
+Heat 1 Tablespoon extra virgin olive oil in a large pot or skillet over medium heat then add the sliced onion.
 It’s important not to go above medium heat or the onions will sear instead of caramelize.

-Season the onions with salt and a little bit of pepper then let them slowly cook, stirring every now and again, until the onions are sticky and caramelized.
+Season with salt and pepper then let them slowly cook, stirring every now and again, until the onions are sticky and caramelized.
 The whole process will take 20-25 minutes.

 First the spices: